mlabuda2/nf-tower-docs/docs/compute-envs/aws-batch.md

     ![](_images/aws_new_env_name.png)

-4. Add new credentials by selecting the **+** button.
+4. Select your AWS credentials or add new credentials by selecting the **+** button.

-5. Choose a name, e.g. "AWS Credentials".
+5. Enter a name, e.g. "AWS Credentials".

 6. Add the Access key and Secret key.
 These are the keys we saved previously when we created the AWS IAM user.